ibm-cloud-docs/watsonxdata/sync_logs.md

 # Syncing external Iceberg data into {{site.data.keyword.lakehouse_short}}
 {: #sync_log}

-You can write data to object store by using Spark and other external tools like Snowflake in Iceberg table format that is outside {{site.data.keyword.lakehouse_short}}.
-You can sync the object store (bucket) metadata with {{site.data.keyword.lakehouse_short}} without moving the data physically.
+You can write data to object store by using any engine and other external tools in Iceberg table format that is outside {{site.data.keyword.lakehouse_short}}.
+You can sync the object store (bucket) metadata of the storage with {{site.data.keyword.lakehouse_short}} without moving the data physically.
+The Apache Iceberg catalog is to be attached to the storage for this feature.
 {: shortdesc}

-1. In Infrastructure Manager, click **Add component**.
+1. In the **Infrastructure Manager** page, click **Add component**.
-2. Click **Add bucket**.
+2. Select the storage from the **Storage** section.
-3. Enter the bucket details.
+3. Enter the storage details.
 3. Select **Activate now**.
 4. Select **Catalog type** as **Apache Iceberg**.
 5. Enter the catalog name.
-6. Select all the data present on the bucket to sync or create a catalog without any preexisting data.
-7. After registration, click the catalog and go to **Sync logs**.
-You can see the status of synchronization (success, failure, partial success) and the last sync time.
-8. After completing the synchronization, go to the **Data manager**.
-You can see the catalog that you created and the tables that are pulled from the bucket created by Snowflake.
+6. Click **Create** to create the storage.
-9. If Snowflake user makes data changes in the bucket and watsonx.data wants to pull those changes in the bucket, then click **Sync data** from UI for three strategy options:
+7. If you change the data in the storage bucket in {{site.data.keyword.lakehouse_short}} and you want to pull those changes then, go to the **Infrastructure manager** page, hover over the Apache Iceberg catalog and click Sync metadata.
+You can see three options to select the Mode and the corresponding possibility for metadata loss.
-* **Sync all data**: Synchronize all the data or update the existing table that was promoted earlier.
-* **Sync new data only**: Pull the newly created table only.
-* **Sync existing data only**: Update the table registered earlier to the latest changes only.
+8. The following are the three sync options:
+* **Register new objects only**: Schemas, tables, and metadata that are created by external applications since the last sync operations are added to this catalog.
+Existing schemas and tables in this catalog are not modified.
+* **Update existing objects only**: Schemas, tables, and metadata already present in this catalog are updated or deleted to match the current state found in the associated bucket.
+Any other schemas, tables, and metadata in the associated bucket are ignored.
+* **Sync all objects**: Schemas, tables, and metadata already present in this catalog are updated to match the exact state of the associated bucket.
+All the new objects are added and all the existing objects are updated or removed.